 What do I need?

 ClothesComfortable clothes and walking shoes are a good idea, as you may need to clamber over some rocks to spot dino footprints.
-Beaches can be quite exposed to the elements, so make sure to pack sunscreen and a cap to protect yourself the sun, and a lightweight jacket that’ll keep you warm if the temperature suddenly drops.
+Beaches can be quite exposed to the elements.
+Therefore, make sure to pack sunscreen and a cap to protect yourself the sun, and a lightweight jacket that’ll keep you warm if the temperature suddenly drops.

 Kit – Keep kit to a minimum!
 Try to avoid using things like chisels and picks.
-Sometimes amateur fossil hunters will hammer away at rocks and unknowingly causing damage a dinosaur fossil.
-Chipping away at the bottom of cliffs could put you in danger of rock falls, too.
+While amateur fossil hunters will sometimes hammer away at rocks, they can unknowingly cause damage to dinosaur fossils.
+Additionally, chipping away at the bottom of cliffs could put you in danger of rock falls.
 It’s also illegal to dig fossils out of the cliffs without the landowner’s permission, so avoid taking a shovel.

 What do I look for?

-Fossilised shells – Ancient Isle of Wight was covered in swamps, rivers and ponds.
+Fossilised shells – The ancient Isle of Wight was covered in swamps, rivers and ponds.
 Along the beach, you’ll spot the fossilised remains of many water-dwelling creatures that lived during this time embedded in the clay or rock.
 You might find sea urchins, mussels, oysters, ammonites, corals, sponges, and more!

 Dinosaur bones – Often dinosaur bones tumble out of the cliffs, into the sea and eventually wash up on the beach.
 Usually black or brown in colour, the best way to spot them is the look for a honeycomb structure.
 This is where the bone marrow has been filled with minerals over time.

-What do I do if I find something?
+What do I do if I find a fossil?

 If you find a small fossil on the beach, feel free to pick it up and take it away!
 However, larger fossils shouldn’t be moved from their location, as they may get damaged.
 If you feel like you you’ve found something important, get in touch with Dinosaur Expeditions Centre, the Island’s fossil museum.
 They will be able to advise you on your find!